 Your doctor may even prescribe medications to relieve pain.

 Surgery – Your doctor may recommend surgical procedures when medications and lifestyle measures are not effective.
-Surgical procedures are also recommended when you have severe pain or the cystine stones are large.
+They will also recommend these procedures when you have severe pain or when the cystine stones are large.

 Some of the lifestyle measures you may consider include: